- Average length of stay 1 day

 - Anesthesia Sedation

 Gastric balloon is an endoscopic non-surgical obesity treatment.
 A hollow balloon is placed in the stomach.
-The placed silicone balloon is inflated wit liquid or air.
-It aims to saturate the balloon in the stomach with less food.
-Weight loss of 10-15% of the body weight is aimed with an appropriate diet program after the application.
+The placed silicone balloon is inflated with liquid or air.
+The balloon in the stomach aims to saturate the patient with less food.
+Weight loss of 10-15% of the body weight is aimed with an appropriate diet program after the procedure.

 Advantages of Gastric Balloon

 - It is a non-surgical procedure.
 It is applied by endosopic methods.
 Therefore, there is no pain that may occur during surgical procedures.

 - It is easy to apply.

 Some patients may experience nausea or vomiting in the first days.
 Gastric balloon can remain in the stomach for a maximum of 1 year.
 Then it should be removed by endoscopy again.